aaronzr/2022-Chia1/README.md

  ## Project Overview

- We are reimagining the in-car entertainment system for the self-driving age by building an engaging trivia game.
+ We are reimagining sustainable future of crypocurrency and blockchain technology.

 # Links